 The trail continues along a dirt path leading to a picturesque alcove lined with maidenhair fern.
 The shady overhang and water seeping through the sandstone provide the fern with the environment they need for a healthy existence.
 It’s also an enjoyable resting point for hikers!

 Some sections of the trail wind close to the cliff edge.
 The sandstone can be slick or covered in sand so watch your footing while in these areas.

-The long, windy slit in the rock is Pine Creek Canyon, a favorite of canyoneers.
+The long, winding slit in the rocks below is Pine Creek Canyon, a favorite of canyoneers.
 We could hear the canyoneers talking and even screaming as they entered the cold water in the canyon.
 They literally have to swim in some sections of the canyon.
 An overhanging walkway constructed along this section of the hike is used to connect a small portion of the trail.

 The scenery, as you can image, is outstanding along Canyon Overlook trail.
 The trail will take you over slickrock with views of interesting hoodoos (strange rock formations) that can be seen in almost every direction.

 The twist and turns of the famous Zion Switchbacks, similar to the swithchbacks we drove on the Moki Dugway in Utah, can be seen at the trails end.
 The switchbacks are located at the west entrance to the tunnel.
 This winding road that doubles back on itself has been known to be thrilling to some while scary to others.
 However you regard the drive you’d have to agree the surrounding vistas are magnificent.

 At the end of Canyon Overlook Trail the scene is breathtaking.
 Towering cliffs can be seen in the distance with lower Zion Canyon below.
 A fenced view point, located to the right of this image, gives you an impressive view of the scenery below.
 At this point you will be directly above the Great Arch which is pictured below.